-Use nonflammable cleaner only.

-Failure to do so can result in death, explosion, or fire.
+Use nonflammable cleaners only.
+Failure to do so can result in death. explosion, or fire.

-Changing the drum light
+Changing the drum light (on some models)

+If your dryer has a drum light, it will be one of two types, shown below and on the next page.
 The dryer light automatically turns on inside the dryer drum when you open the door.